 This is like a high-top version of the Wool Runner Mizzle.
 It’s cool, classic, and water-repellant, perfect for the rainiest days.
 While some reviews say that the thick wool high top is a little bit bulky, others rave about how well these sneakers withstand slushy pavements with no soggy socks in sight.

 Sometimes there’s too much going on in our lives to deal with laces too.
 So opt for a pair of low-effort and low-maintenance slip-ons with the Allbirds Tree Loungers.
-Perfect for the summer months, they’re made from responsibly sourced eucalyptus tree fibre, are machine-washable, and offer a lightweight and breezy on-foot feel.
-They’re kind of like a the best slippers but better, even giving the world’s best loafers a run for their money.
+Perfect for the summer months, they’re made from responsibly sourced eucalyptus tree fiber, are machine-washable, and offer a lightweight and breezy on-foot feel.
+They’re kind of like the best slippers but better, even giving the world’s best loafers a run for their money.

 Like the sound of the Tree Lounger but want something for changing seasons when the temperature falls?
 Try the snug and cozy Wool Lounger.
 They’re soft yet sturdy, similar to the most supportive of socks.
 A perfect demonstration of why wearing Allbirds is compared to walking on clouds, they can also last years of frequent wear.
 Plus, you can replace Allbirds insoles for just $15.

 Some of the most relaxed and effort-free summer shoes we’ve come across, these cool and breathable sneakers feature fewer laces and a more open style so you can shrug them off without even having to bend over.
-Ideal for park hang-outs and summer holiday sightseeing, they’re only available in the Tree fabric but that’s perfect for warmer weather.
+Ideal for park hang-outs and summer holiday sightseeing, they’re only available in the Tree fabric, but that’s perfect for warmer weather.

 A new addition to the Allbirds’ collection and one of the best flats for women we’ve come across, the Tree Breezers are a pair of classic ballet flats but with an added emphasis on comfort.
 While they’re not as supportive as the brand’s sneakers, they hold their shape well thanks to the eucalyptus tree material and ribbed collar and offer far more padding than your standard flats.
 Sure, they’re not the most stylish, but when you consider the comfort levels, it’s a small sacrifice.